syncedtoblog/syncedtoblog.github.io/_posts/2023-09-25-Synced-Upgrade-Coming.md

 ### What's in the new Synced?
 There's a few big changes that will together elevate your exploring experience.

-- **Dashboards**: You will be able to create dashboards to follow regions of interest.
+- **Dashboards** - You will be able to create dashboards to follow regions of interest.
 Dashboards gather marks that you and others leave in the region along with other regional updates.

-- **Geo-bounties**: Want specific kinds of information on your dashboards?
+- **Geo-bounties** - Want specific kinds of information on your dashboards?
 You will be able to issue geo-bounties to other Synced users for collecting data of interest.
 And you'll be able to earn paid-bounties for gathering information others would like.

-- **A new interface**: Our new interface is based on your feedback and you'll find it significantly easier to use.
+- **A new interface** - Our new interface is based on your feedback and you'll find it significantly easier to use.

-- **Progressive Web Apps (PWAs)**: Web technology has moved on the point where we found we could implement the above as well with web apps as we could with native native mobile apps.
+- **Progressive Web Apps (PWAs)** - Web technology has moved on the point where we found we could implement the above as well with web apps as we could with native mobile apps.
 You can also now install apps directly from the web with PWA technology.
 And from our end we can deploy bugfixes and updates instantly.
 So we've jumped on board the PWA train, and you'll find the next version of Synced installable via our website.

 ### When will the upgrade happen?